Carl Quintanilla Net Worth, CNBC, Bio, Age, Height, Parents, Wife, Divorce, House and Salary

 Carl Quintanilla Photo

-Carl Quintanilla Biography | Wiki
+Carl Quintanilla Biography and Wiki

 Carl Quintanilla Age and Birthday

 How old is Carl?
-He is 52 years old as of 2022.
-He was born on September 10, 1970, in Midland, Michigan, United States.
+Carl is 54 years old as of 2024.
+He was born on September 10, 1970, in Midland, Michigan, United States of America, His birthday is always celebrated on September 10th of every year.
+READ: Matthew Trebek

-Carl Quintanilla College| Education
+Carl Quintanilla College and Education

 Quintanilla earned a Bachelor of Arts degree in political science from the University of Colorado Boulder in 1993.